 |Saturday||8:00am - 3:00pm|

-In addition, the Coastal Hazard Adaptation Team (Chat) has provided draft recommendations to increase flood resiliency in Hampton.
-The information can be found at http://shea4nh.org/2019/08/01/coastal-hazards-adaptation-team-chat/.
+- The Coastal Hazard Adaptation Team (Chat) has been working on recommendations to increase flood resiliency in Hampton.
+The information can be found on SHEA's website.
+(Seabrook Hamptons Estuary Alliance)

 The Department of Public Works (DPW) is comprised of multiple divisions that serve the Town of Hampton:

 - Engineering (Projects and Planning)